ramonza/cassandra-sharded-counters/README.md

 If some other GC process reads exactly the same expired shards as we do it will produce the same batch update so there will be no conflict.
-If it reads a few more expired shards before our update has been applied, the additional shards must all have `expires_at`s greater than any shards we considered.
+If it reads a few more expired shards before our update has been applied, the additional shards must all have `expires_at` greater than any shards we considered.
 Then the other process's update will have a greater timestamp than ours and so will overwrite our update.
-If the other process reads the shards after our update has been applied then it will also have observed our updated tally state and any new shards it considers will have `expires_at`s greater than any that we considered.
+If the other process reads the shards after our update has been applied then it will also have observed our updated tally state and any new shards it considers will have `expires_at` greater than any that we considered.

 The GC process requires all replicas to be up due to reads at CL `ALL` but since GC is just an optimization and doesn't affect the correctness of the system, it can be deferred to times when the network is healthy.
 This